 Step 8: Drain glutinous rice and stir fry in the same wok, add half a portion of the fried shallots, season with a teaspoon of sesame oil, light and dark soy sauce, half a teaspoon of salt, a dash of pepper.
 Stir fry on low fire for about five minutes, then plate it.

-Place thumbs in the middle of the leaves and fold it upwards into a cone shape.
+Place thumbs in the middle of the leaves and fold them upwards into a cone shape.

-Add a spoonful of pork belly, mushrooms, shrimps and a salted egg yolk into the cone.
+Add a spoonful of pork belly, mushrooms, shrimps, and salted egg yolk into the cone.

 Cover the ingredients up with rice.
 It is not necessary to squeeze down the rice as it will expand and take shape when cooked.
-However, if you want bigger bak chang then go ahead and pat it down and fill it up with more rice.
+However, if you want a bigger bak zhang then go ahead and pat it down and fill it up with more rice.

 While most just fold the cone down into the remaining leaves, I like to cheat a little and further secure them by folding in the sides to hold in the rice.
 This helps to create the last corner of the triangle.

 Here’s the slightly tricky part, flip the cone down and fold up the remaining leaves.

 Wrap the leaves with bamboo strings twice over the bak chang, secure it with a double knot.
 I was slightly kiasu, tying rounds after rounds to make sure they stay tightly wrapped.